ml6team/fondant/docs/guides/implement_custom_components.md

 We now have a simple pipeline that downloads a dataset from HuggingFace hub and outputs the dataset filtered by PNG images.
 A possible next step is to create a component that **filters the data based on the aspect ratio**?
 Or **run a CLIP model on the images to get embeddings**?

 Expanding upon the concept of custom component implementation, you have the flexibility to create additional custom components.
 For example, you can design custom components to filter out NSFW (Not Safe For Work) content or to identify and exclude images containing watermarks.

-## Some things to pay attention to

-For M1/M2 ship users:
-- Make sure that Docker uses linux/amd64 platform and not arm64.
-- In Docker Dashboards’ Settings<Features in development, make sure to uncheck `Use containerid for pulling and storing images` .